-But, as a card carrying member of the asynchronous communication fan club, I get to make my case.
-In general, I see 8 reasons why asynchronous communication is an important part of team wide productivity and collaboration:
+But, as a card-carrying member of the asynchronous communication fan club, I get to make my case.
+In general, I see eight reasons why asynchronous communication is an important part of team-wide productivity and collaboration:

 - It opens up room for creativity.
 Interruptions don’t only kill — they can drastically reduce creativity as well.
 Without the space to think through an outline or mentally mockup a design, creative roles will almost certainly suffer from real-time communication.
 Think deep work, and build your communication style accordingly.

 - It encourages focused work.
-‘Good’ communication is important for any role, but it’s not what you hired your sales rep, content marketer or CX manager to do.
+‘Good’ communication is important for any role, but it’s not what you hired your sales rep, a content marketer, or a CX manager to do.
 Give your team the time and space they need to work on what they’re great at.

 - It refocuses everyone on what really matters.
 If you’re limited to just one video call per week, you’ll be more likely to focus on the most critical topics.
 And if you’re forced to write something out, you’ll be more likely to leave out the unimportant things.